Alignment vs Balancing

 Camber, toe, and caster alignment are the three ways of adjusting wheel alignment.

-Wheel balancing is the process of keeping the tire and rim perfectly balanced for even mass distribution.
+Wheel balancing is keeping the tire and rim perfectly balanced for even mass distribution.

-At a particular speed on the highway, if there is an imbalance inside the wheels, the driver will feel vibrations on the steering and seats.
+At a particular speed on the highway, the driver will feel vibrations on the steering and seats if there is an imbalance inside the wheels.

 Tire balancing corrects an uneven weight distribution in the wheels.
 Imbalanced wheels can cause vibration, excessive tire wear, suspension damage, and other issues.